Collection and distribution

 Collections abroad

 SSA has concluded contracts on reciprocal representation with the majority of foreign authors’ rights organisations which are active in the same sector.
 Each society collects remuneration according to its own tariffs in its territory and transfers them to the respective sister society.
-In such countries or areas where SSA does not have any representation, it can become active directly.
+In some cases, particularly regarding stage performances, SSA can act directly in such countries or areas where it does not have any representation.

 Rights in publishing contracts on translated stage works

 SSA manages the rights of its members for publishing contracts on translated stage works and represents them vis-à-vis the publishers.
-The members of the cooperative submit their contracts to SSA before their signing.
-The remunerations owed by the publisher are payed via SSA, who also monitors whether the contractual obligations are respected.
+The members of the cooperative submit their contracts to SSA before they sign them.
+The remuneration owed by the publisher are paid via SSA, who also monitors whether the contractual obligations are observed.

 SSA deductions

-Of the rights remuneration collected, SSA retains a share varying depending on the kind of usage in order to finance its expenditure (average 2019: 11.87%) and to subsidise cultural and social funds (with up to 10% of the net royaltiesRemuneration for authors' rights).
+Of the rights remuneration collected, SSA retains a share varying depending on the kind of usage in order to finance its expenditure (average 2023: 10.28%) and to subsidise cultural and social funds.